Aroagm/TFM_HouseholdConsumptions/README.md

 There are some negatives values for prices due to high renewables generation, to learn more go to this [link](https://www.cleanenergywire.org/factsheets/why-power-prices-turn-negative).

-Another consideration is that when the prices are used to
+Another consideration is that when the prices are used to For price the number is double in household_data

 (https://ec.europa.eu/eurostat/statistics-explained/index.php?title=File:Electricity_prices,_First_semester_of_2016-2018_(EUR_per_kWh).png)